-Fulham dominated the rest of the first half after that.
+Fulham dominated the rest of the first half.
 Reid blocked a well-struck Giorgos Karagounis effort and a Ruiz ball just evaded Rodallega.

-Sam Allardyce clearly had strong words with his with side at the break given the way they flew out the blocks.
+Sam Allardyce had clearly had strong words with his with side at the break, given the way they flew out of the blocks.

 The Hammers pressed from the restart and grabbed an equaliser in the 48th minute.

-Mark Noble played a quick free-kick that caught the hosts off guard and Nolan did well to fire a low left-footed strike from an acute angle past Mark Schwarzer.
+Mark Noble played a quick free-kick that caught the hosts off guard and Nolan did well to fire a low left-footed strike past Mark Schwarzer from an acute angle.

-The stalemate lasted for just a minute, though.
+The stalemate lasted for only a minute, though.

 Duff burst down the left flank and sent in a cross that Rodallega reached ahead of West Ham's defenders to bundle home.